 - 4-5 cups chicken broth, plus more if needed

 - 1/2 tsp smoked paprika

 - 1 tsp orange zest or valencia orange peel

 - sea salt and freshly ground pepper, to taste

 Preheat an oven to 350°F.

-Arrange the prosciutto slices in a single layer on baking sheet and bake until crisp, about 20 minutes.
+Arrange the prosciutto slices in a single layer on the baking sheet and bake until crisp, about 20 minutes.
 Transfer the baking sheets to wire racks and let the prosciutto cool completely.

-Meanwhile, in a Dutch oven over medium-high heat add the Red Hubbard, carrots, onions and the broth.
+Meanwhile, in a Dutch oven over medium-high heat add the Red Hubbard, carrots, onions, and the broth.
 Add the spices.
 Bring to a boil, reduce the heat to medium-low and simmer for 15 -20 minutes.